kriti199107/perceptual_phenomena/README.md

-Please refer to the PDF named Solution to get the full details of the project!
+Please refer to the PDF named Project_description to get the full details of the project and PDF named Solution for the analysis!